-Kat Heterbring enters her first season as Head Coach of the Wells College field hockey and women's lacrosse programs in 2014-15.
+Kat Heterbring enters her second season as Head Coach of the Wells College field hockey program.
 She joined the Express from NCAA Division II Newberry College in Newberry, S.C. where she served as the Assistant Field Hockey Coach for the Wolves.

 At Newberry, Heterbring assisted the squad with their debut as a varsity program during the 2013 season.
 The Wolves played a highly-competitive schedule in their first season, facing-off against numerous nationally-ranked programs en route to an ECAC Division II Invitational Tournament berth.
 Heterbring also coached two Independent Schools Alliance All-Conference players, including the league’s Rookie of the Year.